 The same month Film Connection graduate Jason Reinhardt was finishing his externship with film mentor Steve Carmichael at RITE Media Group, he got hired as a PA on the Black Panther production while they were was doing reshoots in the heart of rural Georgia.
 So, how did it happen?

 We’re big believers in making connections.
-We say it constantly and consistently and the word is even in our name.
+We say it constantly and consistently, the word is even in our name.
 So how did Jason get hired on as a PA on the big budget, box-office breaking action movie that’s changing the film business?
+Hmm…

 Take a guess.

-Jason explains, it happened through the connection he made with a friend of his mentor, just one in “the long line of friends that I’ve made through Steve Carmichael.”
+Jason explains, it happened through the connection he made with one of his mentor’s friends, just one in “the long line of friends that I’ve made through Steve Carmichael.”
 This connection in particular “has been working on The Walking Dead…and she’s been a key source of a lot of my big jobs, or at least getting me connected with a lot of big employers.”